 - lower how much of the virus can spread in the population, which will help build herd immunity and stop the pandemic

 The Haliburton, Kawartha, Pine Ridge District Health Unit www.hkpr.on.ca/covid-19/ The HKPR Health Unit has several web pages about Covid-19 including a Q&A section, information on testing, local case counts and public restrictions.
 Specific information about Covid-19 vaccines and the local Northumberland County rollout plan can be found at www.hkpr.on.ca/2020/12/17/covid-19-vaccines/.
 HKPRDHU is routinely updating their website.
 The Ontario Health Team Northumberland has information on both Covid-19 testing and vaccination programs at www.ohtnorthumberland.ca.

-Common Questions About A Covid-19 Vaccine
+Common Questions About Covid-19 And Vaccines

 - Can I talk to a local health professional about getting a COVID-19 vaccine?
 If you have specific questions related to the COVID-19 vaccine and would like to speak to a local health care provider, you are welcome to book a telephone appointment with the NFHT Pharmacist by calling 289-252-2139 or emailing email@example.com.